fritzhuie/asset-package-quickstart-guide/README.md

 		}
 	}

-	//HandleShowResult will be called when the ad stops playing void HandleShowResult (ShowResult result)
+	//HandleShowResult will be called when the ad stops playing, and pass the result enumerator void HandleShowResult (ShowResult result)
 	{
 		if(result == ShowResult.Finished) {